 He used all of these “tools” to help me.
 God used my husband, friends, doctors, medication, and the Bible.
 And He just may do the same for you or your loved one.
 I don’t know.
 But please don’t exhaust going down the many avenues of help that God brings your way.
 One of them is to embrace His Word.

-It’s a 6-part study for groups or individuals, that may help you as you go through this “doubt storm” time in your life.
+It’s a Bible study for groups or individuals, to help you as you go through this “doubt storm” time in your life.

 But before you go into the Bible study, I want to challenge you with something that counselor John Thurman wrote concerning your mindset image.
-Please read the following linked article, asking our Wonderful Counselor to open your mind to what HE wants to teach you, through the thoughts John writes.
+Please read the following linked article.
+Ask our Wonderful Counselor, the Holy Spirit, to open your mind to what HE wants to teach you through the thoughts John writes.
 And then go into the Bible study that we link to below it:

-I pray for you that you will now be better prepared to soak in what the Lord wants you to learn as you go through the following Bible Study (whether you do this all in one sitting, which may be a bit much, or you go through it in smaller increments):
+I pray for you that you will now be better prepared to soak in what the Lord wants you to learn as you go through the following Bible Study.
+You can do this all in one sitting, which may be a bit much, or you go through it in smaller increments:

 May God’s Word comfort you as you reach out for the help you need during this difficult time in your life!